Choline and Testosterone: Why Deficiency Hurts Hormones

 Choline is one of the most important compounds our body needs.

-And the use of cholinergic drugs, pharmaceuticals, and high stress lifestyles, coupled with a general lack of dietary choline consumption has left many of us in a state of constant brain fog and irritability.
+And the use of cholinergic drugs, pharmaceuticals, and high-stress lifestyles, coupled with a general lack of dietary choline consumption has left many of us in a state of constant brain fog and irritability.
 Our brain heavily relies on choline for neurotransmission so it’s no wonder we feel out of whack when our choline is low.

-Today I’d like to introduce you to the wonderful choline, and give some tips on choline food sources as well as which types you should supplement with.
+Today I’d like to introduce you to the wonderful choline and give some tips on choline food sources as well as which types you should supplement with.

 The Importance of Choline

 A key nutrient for the human diet is choline.
-Choline, commonly grouped in the B vitamin family, is integral to many human body functions some of which are brain, liver, cellular, and endocrine system.
+Choline, commonly grouped in the B vitamin family, is integral to many human bodies functions some of which are brain, liver, cellular, and endocrine system.
 Choline has been known to help reduce symptoms of depression, memory loss, and seizures.
 Endurance athletes also use choline as an aid to build and maintain muscle as well as combat fatigue throughout peak training periods.

 Side effects of low levels of choline include difficulty focusing, low levels of energy, and brain fog.
-Deficiency in choline is no joke, it can lead to increased threat of a condition known as Fatty Liver, which results from slowed metabolizing of fat and increased accumulation of lipids in the liver.
+Deficiency in choline is no joke, it can lead to an increased threat of a condition known as Fatty Liver, which results from slowed metabolizing of fat and increased accumulation of lipids in the liver.